The Mystery of Edwin Drood (musical): Deviations from the novel

 There are several differences between the musical and the Dickens novel.
 The most obvious is tone.
 The original episodes, consistent with Dickens’s style, were bleak.
 Holmes made the show more lighthearted and comedic.
 There are also differences in characters.
-The most notable is Jasper, who Dickens undoubtedly repressed and troubled.
+The most notable is Jasper, who Dickens portrayed as undoubtedly repressed and troubled.
 Holmes made him a full-fledged split personality, omitting several of the novel's clues that Jasper is the killer, fabricating new clues implicating other suspects, and explaining that there would be no mystery if Jasper were the obvious killer.
 Holmes also omitted several minor characters and expanded the roles of others.
 For example, Bazzard is employed by Rosa's guardian, Mr. Grewgious, in the novel, but he is Crisparkle's assistant in the musical.

 Synopsis

+The following synopsis represents one particular version of the plot, though licensed variants of the show allow for fewer or more songs and lines, songs in a different order, and fewer or more plot points.

 Act I

-Act One opens as the members of the Music Hall Royale circulate among the audience, introducing themselves to the patrons.
-More and more members of the company add to the growing noise until the music begins, and the Chairman of the proceedings bursts forth with the show's opening number, "There You Are".
-They then introduce John Jasper, the 'Jekyll and Hyde' choirmaster who greets his young nephew Edwin Drood in the song "Two Kinsmen", where they express their strong friendship.
-Drood is engaged to the fair Miss Rosa Bud, who is Jasper's music pupil and the object of his mad obsession.
-Rosa's suspicion of his obsession is confirmed when at her next lesson, he asks her to sing a song he has written – "Moonfall" – an innuendo-heavy love song from Jasper to her.
-The kindly Reverend Crisparkle and two exotic emigrants from Ceylon, Helena and Neville Landless, arrive.
-Neville is immediately attracted to Rosa, which makes him a rival to both Edwin and the secretive Jasper.
+Actors of London's Music Hall Royale circulate among, and then introduce themselves to, the audience, led by their Chairman, who acts as narrator ("There You Are").
+He introduces the play's setting as the (fictional) town of Cloisterham and its cathedral's choirmaster, John Jasper, whose mundane life is splitting his mind in two ("A Man Could Go Quite Man").
+Jasper greets his adoring young nephew Edwin Drood ("Two Kinsmen"), who is engaged to Rosa Bud, Jasper's music pupil and the secret object of Jasper's lustful obsession.
+At Rosa's next music lesson, Jasper makes her sing a song he has composed with obvious sexual innuendo ("Moonfall").
+The cathedral's kindly Reverend Crisparkle arrives to announce that immigrant twins from Ceylon, Helena and Neville Landless, will be living under his care.
+Neville is immediately attracted to Rosa, which makes him a rival to both Drood and the sinister Jasper.

-Next, the chairman brings the audience to London and the sinister opium den of Princess Puffer who talks with the audience, and explains her life in "Wages of Sin".
-A sinewy ballet dance follows.
-We discover that one of Puffer's regular clients is none other than Jasper himself, who cries out the name 'Rosa Bud' during a hallucination.
-Puffer shows great interest in this fact and stores it away in her memory.
-Back in Cloisterham, Neville and Drood meet and come to odds with each other almost immediately.
+The Chairman brings the audience to the London opium den of the ageing Princess Puffer, who laments her morally corrupt livelihood ("Wages of Sin").
+One of Puffer's regular clients is none other than Jasper, who cries out the name 'Rosa Bud' during a hallucination, which Puffer overhears.
+Back in Cloisterham, Neville and Drood meet, each quickly offending the other.